charlesbihis/minify/README.md

 	 * spaces and line feeds will be removed.
 The result will be returned.
 	 *
 	 * @param json The JSON string for which to minify
-	 * @return A minified, yet identically functional, version of the input JSON string */ public String minify(String json)
+	 * @return A minified, yet functionally identical, version of the input JSON string */ public String minify(String json)